apache/pulsar/site2/website/blog/2020-08-17-Apache-Pulsar-2-6-1.md

 The Batch size is not limited to the minimum of the `maxNumberOfMessages` and `maxSizeOfMessages` from the `BatchReceive` policy.

 1. Batch size is not limited to the minimum of the maxNumberOfMessages and maxSizeOfMessages from the BatchReceive policy.
-2. When the batch size is greater than the receiveQ of the consumer (I used a batch size of 3000 and a receiveQ of 500) I notice the following issues:
+2. When the batch size is greater than the receiveQ of the consumer (I used a batch size of 3000 and a receiveQ of 500), I notice the following issues:
-	a.

 	In a multi-topic (pattern) consumer, the client stops receiving any messages.
 I think it gets paused and never resumed when setting a timeout in the batch policy.
 Only one batch is fetched and the client is never resumed.

 For more information about implementation details, see [PR-6865](https://github.com/apache/pulsar/pull/6865).